Ngum12/DRIAN---Conflict-Events---Model-Training-and-Evaluation2/README.md

      best_nn_model = load_model('saved_models/optimized_nn_model.h5')
      ```
 5. **Video Presentation:**
-   - Provide a short (5-minute) video showing the table above, the final results, and your explanation of why certain hyperparameter combinations worked best.
+   - Refer to the [Video Presentation](<YOUR_VIDEO_LINK>) for a quick walkthrough of the dataset, code, optimization techniques, and final results.

 ---